 * It is possible to name a cell or group of cells on a worksheet and use that name in place of a range reference or cell reference.
 Consult Excel help on how to name a cell.

-The worksheet seen below contains some typical worksheet formulas that run the COUNT, COUNTA and COUNTBLANK worksheet functions.
+The worksheet seen below contains some typical worksheet formulas that run the COUNTA worksheet function.
 Pay close attention to the argument list and the syntax used to write the formula.